mamedev/mame/docs/source/usingmame/defaultkeys.rst

 the standard keyboard configuration.

 Note that controls can vary widely by computer type, so not all keys are shown here.
-See the “Input (this Machine)” section of MAME’s configuration menu for details for the machine you are currently using.
+See the **Input Assignments (this system)** section of MAME’s Input Settings menu for details for the machine you are currently using.

 **Tab**